Lenders prioritize reliable income sources and stable employment

 • pay slips for the last 3 months

-• tax form for the last 2 years (P60 if you’re working in the United Kingdom)
+• tax form for the last 2 years

 You may need to provide financial statements or business documents if you are self-employed.

-5. Proof of main residence: if you are a homeowner, you must provide the title deed (Land Registry) and last mortgage payment receipt if you still have debt on the property.
+If you are a homeowner, you must provide the title deed (Land Registry) and last mortgage payment receipt if you still have debt on the property.
 In addition, the banks will need to know the value of the property you own and how much debt is still outstanding.
 Your lease agreement is required if you are renting.

 6. Foreign Identity Number (NIE)

-7. Proof of deposit: savings and investments statements
+7. Proof of deposit

 When you've chosen the property you wish to purchase, the banks will require the following documents to assess the risk and provide you with a final binding offer: